Overview

 10 “The Corporation shall be subject to the provisions of section 552 of title 5, United States Code”, To amend the Rail Passenger Service Act of 1970 in order to provide financial assistance to the National Railroad Passenger Corporation, and for other purposes., Pub.
 L. 92-316, §3(g).
 See 49 U.S.C. § 24301(e).
 Aug v.
 National Railroad Passenger Corp., 425 F. Supp.
 946 (D.D.C.
 1976).

-11 “Section 24301(e) is amended by adding at the end thereof the following: ‘Section 552 of title 5, United States Code, applies to Amtrak for any fiscal year in which Amtrak receives a Federal subsidy.’ ” Amtrak Reform and Accountability Act of 1997, Pub.
+11 “Section 24301(e) is amended by adding at the end thereof the following: ‘Section 552 of title 5, United States Code, applies to Amtrak for any fiscal year in which Amtrak receives a federal subsidy.’ ” Amtrak Reform and Accountability Act of 1997, Pub.
 L. 105–134, §110(a).

 13 5 U.S.C. § 552b.